Stock Analysis on Net

 Microsoft Excel

-The data reveals a clear positive trend in both net cash provided by operating activities and free cash flow to the firm (FCFF) over the five-year period.
+The financial information indicates a consistent upward trend in both net cash provided by operating activities and free cash flow to the firm (FCFF) over the five-year period from 2021 to 2025.
+Both metrics demonstrate growth, suggesting improving financial health and increasing cash generation capabilities.

 Free Cash Flow to the Firm (FCFF)